naslab-projects/ME597-Fall2024/2-Kinematics_&_Control/1-Lab_2_instructions.md

 ### Deliverables
 Each of the 3 deliverables will have a separate submission:
 #### 1. Kinematics Derivation
 * Solution to the inverse kinematics derivation problem.
-May be handwritten or there will be a separate submission for this on Gradescope.
+May be handwritten.
+There will be a separate submission for this on Gradescope.

 #### 2. Source code
 Please Note: All individuals must have unique PID source code for the simulation assignment.